AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Factors to Consider

-• Age of car: If you have an old car, you probably don’t need collision or comprehensive coverage, as the damage may exceed the actual cash value of your car.
+• Age of car: If you have an old, lower value car that is paid off, you probably don’t need collision or comprehensive coverage, as the damage may exceed the actual cash value of your car.
+But, if your car is new and high in value, both collision and comprehensive coverage could be a good investment.

 • Crime rates: Auto theft and vandalism are more common in cities than rural and suburban areas, so if you live in a high-crime area, make sure you have comprehensive coverage.
 Similarly, more accidents occur in cities due to increased traffic, so select collision coverage as well.